cozy/cozy.github.io/src/tutorials/selfhost-debian.md

 ### Third party repositories

 [Let's Encrypt](https://letsencrypt.org/) official packages require to use unofficial/third party repositories to have recent and supported version of ACME libraries.
-Packages provided by standard Debian or Ubuntu repositories are quite old and not compatible with `cozy-coclyco`.
+Packages provided by standard Debian repositories are quite old and not compatible with `cozy-coclyco`.

   * For Debian/Raspbian, you need to [enable `backports` repository](https://certbot.eff.org/lets-encrypt/debianstretch-apache#using).
-  * For Ubuntu, you need to [activate a third party `ppa` repository](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx#using).

 Refer to the [certbot](https://certbot.eff.org/) documentation to activate needed repositories.
 (You don't need to install packages like `certbot` or `python-certbot-xxx`, only to activate repositories.)